 Purchases made under Agency Delegated authority are processed at the agency level.
 Therefore, requisitions, purchase orders or other documentation should be retained by the agency and not forwarded to the Purchasing Division.
 A public record of all purchasing transactions must be kept on file at the agency location, and subject to inspection at the discretion of the Purchasing Division.
-This file must also include a Certificate of Non-Conflict of Interest, Unemployment / Workers' Compensation verification search, specifications used for the bidding process, and any and all attempts to obtain competitive bids.
+This file must contain any verification checks not automatically performed in wvOASIS; Certificate of Non-Conflict of Interest; specifications used for the bidding process, and any and all attempts to obtain competitive bids.

-Prior to an award, a vendor must be in compliance with the following requirements and the agency shall retain documentation in the file: Vendor registration process (must be registered and the fee paid, if applicable);
+Prior to an award, a vendor must be in compliance with the following requirements and, if applicable, the agency shall retain documentation verifying compliance in the file: